 These easy pan-fried burgers can be enjoyed all year round-- no grill needed!
-With equal parts mushrooms, and beef, this recipe puts a healthy spin on the traditional burger without compromising on flavor or juiceness.
+This recipe puts a healthy spin on the traditional burger without compromising on flavor or juicIness.
 So, what are you waiting for?
 Bring back burger night.

 I’ve been experimenting with blenditarian burgers in various forms over the last couple of months.
 For those of you not familiar, the Blenditarian movement is a joint initiative of the Culinary Institute of America, and The Mushroom Council that encourages incorporating more plant-based foods, and reframing protein as a side instead of the main dish.